Saturday, May 10, 2008

 Sauté till the tomatoes are soft and mushy with no raw smell.

-Add the chopped bottle gourd and sauté for 2 minutes.
+Add the chopped bottle gourd and mix with the spices.
+Sauté for 3-4 minutes.

-When the bottlegourd is cooked add sugar and cook for a minute.
+When the bottlegourd/lau is fully cooked, add sugar and cook for a minute.
 The water should have dried up by now and the result would be a dish with no gravy but moist.

 Now crumble the fried bori on top